-(complete and return to faculty) Date of Referral: Student Name: (Please Print) Course/Clinical Area: Referred to: Student Statement of Problem: Signed: Instructor Statement of Problem: Signed: Health Care Provider 1) Findings: 2) Treatment: 3) Recommendations: (Check appropriate items to indicate when the student may return to the clinical/classroom area, further treatment, and/or follow-up and explain above.) (a) Student is physically able to return to clinical/classroom. (b) Student is emotionally able to return to clinical/classroom. (c) Student may return to clinical area in days.
-No further treatment and/or follow-up required. (d) (e) Further treatment is required.
-Date of next appointment: Referred to specialist for follow-up.
-Appointment made for (f) Student may return to clinical with the following restrictions (i.e. meds, diet, rest, (g) attending and completing a program): In my judgment the student is able to meet the mental and physical demands of the nursing program (see reverse side of this page).
-Yes_____No (If no, please explain.)
-Signed: (NO stamped signatures will be accepted) Address: Phone: Date:
+(complete and return to faculty)

+Student Name: (Please Print) Date of Referral:

+Course/Clinical Area: Referred to:

+Student Statement of P roblem:

+Signed:

+Instructor Statement of f Problem:

+Signed:

+Health Care Provider

+1) Findings:

+2) Treatment:

+clinical/classroom a (a) Student i (b) Student i (c) Student i (d) No furthe (e) Further t (f) Referred (g) Student i s physically able to return as emotionally able to return as emotionally able to remay return to clinical are treatment and/or follow-to specialist for follow- Date of next appointment: up.
+Appointment made for ith the following restrictions (i.e. meds, diet, rest,

+(see reverse side of this e mental and physical demands of the nursing program Signed: (NO stamped signatures will be accepted)

+Address:

+Phone:

+Other findings and trea tment (if applicable): Date: